sanex3339/Yii2-Simple-Filter/README.md

 $filter->setQuery($query);
 ```

-In main view, you must call `setFilter()` method contain array with filter parameters:
+In main view, you must call `setFilter()` method contain array with filter parameters.
+#####Values must be same as names of table columns which you want to filter.

 ```
 $filter->setFilter([